|

 composed of the following worst-case components:

-- 1/2 peak-to-peak PLL cycle-to-cycle jitter
+- 1/2 peak-to-peak PLL period jitter

 - 1/2 peak-to-peak jitter through clock distribution network